Buy your next home using a bridging loan [2020 Complete Guide]

 Steps to getting a bridging loan approved.

-Once this is done, our team of specialists can review your information and recommend which banks / lenders have the most suitable home loans for you.
+Once this is done, we review your information and recommend which banks / lenders have the most suitable home loans for you.
 We handle all the paperwork for the home loan application on your behalf and submit it to the lender for approval.

 Some clients take the opportunity to touch up their existing home with some paint or landscaping, for example, so they can get a higher sale price.
 Once your property has sold, you will be able to use the proceeds to pay down your overall debt.